 The practicum for your program is considered a high stakes assessment.
 You are expected to complete your practicum assessment during the term in which you are approved by the WGU Field Placement office and have accepted the practicum assessment into your term, ideally the first date of a new term.
 If you wish to accelerate the practicum assessment into a current term, it will be important to work closely with your mentor to ensure that you have enough time to complete the practicum, which must be done by the end of the term.

-When the WGU Field Placement office approves your practicum, they will enter the start date of the practicum to reflect the date of the approval and the end date of the practicum will align with the last day of your current term.
-Before you may begin your practicum, you must enroll and accept the practicum assessment into registration for the current term.
+When the WGU Field Placement office approves your practicum, they will enter the date of the practicum to reflect the date of the field approval and the end date based on your degree plan.
+Before you may begin your practicum, you must enroll and accept the practicum into registration for the current term.

 Your placement must be at the appropriate level in an accredited U.S. school that meets WGU and state licensure requirements.
 Different states and different WGU programs have specific placement requirements.
 Placements must be in a traditional, on ground setting (residential treatment facilities, prisons, home schools or virtual placements do not meet this requirement).